XuewenWangUGA/MacroHapDB/README.md

 Then, double click the viewer `MacroHapDB_viewer.html` in the downloaded folder to run the database.

-# Usage for the browser based database .html
+# Usage for the browser based database .html (Type A)

 Step 1. choose a database file: .global, pop, superPop